-Wastewater Treatment Facility and its improvements.
-Bonded indebtedness has also been entered into (currently and in prior years) to advance refund revenue bonds.
+The Port of Sunnyside issues general obligation and revenue bonds to finance the purchase of land and/or buildings and the acquisition or construction of the Industrial Wastewater Treatment Facility and its improvements.
+Bonded indebtedness has also been entered into to advance refund revenue bonds.
 General obligation bonds have been issued for business-type activities and are being repaid from the applicable resources.
 The revenue bonds & other revenue debts are being repaid by proprietary fund revenues.